jo-elimu/ethtaipei2024-hackathon/README.md

 ### Utility

 * Help newcomers in a new environment to quickly adapt and enhance their interpersonal skills rating.
+* Due to the implementation of a DAO, each member has the ability to evaluate all other members, with the exception of themselves.
 ---

 ### Market Readiness